Eurostars eligibility criteria for Finland

-- Finnish participants must be able to support their part of the project costs.
+- Finnish participants must have the financial resources to cover the remaining part of their project costs.

 - Finnish companies must have a growth-oriented strategy.

-- Finnish companies cannot be “undertakings in difficulty” according to EU regulation 651/2014 Article 1 4c.
+- Finnish companies cannot be an “undertaking in difficulty” according to EU regulation 651/2014 Article 1 4c.

-- The budget will be approved following EU state aid rules and national legislation and practices.
+- The project budget will be approved following EU state aid rules and national legislation and practices.

 The next steps